byronjohnson/Easy-Content-Adder/readme.txt

 == Changelog ==

+= 1.1.2 - 2020-01-25 =
+* Fixed an issue that prevented custom post type options from displaying.
+* Grouped category and taxonomy options within their post type.
+* Set the content to display on all posts if a category or taxonomy is not selected.
+* Added an enable button to category and taxonomy filtering options.

 = 1.1.1 - 2020-01-25 =
 * Added an option to display the content on selected categories and taxonomies.